skupperproject/skupper-website/input/start/index.md

 ### Configure separate console sessions

 Start a console session for each of your namespaces.
-Set the `KUBECONFIG` environment variable to a different path in each session:
+Set the `KUBECONFIG` environment variable to a different path in each session.

 <div class="code-block-label">Console session for namespace 1</div>

-    export KUBECONFIG=~/.kube/config-ns1
+    export KUBECONFIG=$HOME/.kube/config-ns1

 <div class="code-block-label">Console session for namespace 2</div>

-    export KUBECONFIG=~/.kube/config-ns2
+    export KUBECONFIG=$HOME/.kube/config-ns2

 ### Log in and set your namespaces

-The methods for logging in and setting the current namespace are specific to your Kubernetes provider.
+The methods for logging in are specific to your Kubernetes provider.
 See the following links for more information:

  - [Vanilla Kubernetes (including Minikube)](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)
  - [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html)
  - [Google GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl)
  - [Microsoft AKS](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#connect-to-the-cluster)
  - [Red Hat OpenShift](https://docs.openshift.com/container-platform/4.1/cli_reference/getting-started-cli.html#cli-logging-in_cli-developer-commands)

+Some providers have conveniences for setting the current namespace, but you can also set it (somewhat laboriously) using `kubectl`.

+<div class="code-block-label">Namespace 1</div>

+    kubectl config set-context --current --namespace ns1

+<div class="code-block-label">Namespace 2</div>

+    kubectl config set-context --current --namespace ns2

 ### Check your configurations